mateuspachecocg/Sweepstake/README.md

 <div align="center">

-system for you to try to hit the scores of the cup games
+A system for you to try to hit the scores of the 2022 world cup games

 ![Screenshot](/screenshots/mainmenu.png)
 </div>